XSEDE/ipf/docs/INSTALL.md

 Depending on how you installed IPF, the IPF source tree can be found in various locations.
 If you used RPM to install, the source code can be found at /usr/lib/python3.6/site-packages/ipf/.
-Note, however, that the
+Note, however, that the $IPF_ETC_PATH dir for an RPM install is /etc/ipf (that is to say, inside the canonical /etc directory)

-$IPF_ETC_PATH dir for an RPM install is /etc/ipf (that is to say, inside the canonical /etc directory) If you used pip to install, the source code can be found in your python's site_packages/ipf/ directory.
-To find the site_packages directory for your python, you can run: $ python -c 'import sysconfig; print(sysconfig.get_paths()["purelib"])' The pip-installed IPF_ETC_PATH path is this directory above, with /etc/ipf/ added to the end, e.g. /usr/lib/python3.6/site-packages/etc/ipf
+If you used pip to install, the source code can be found in your python's site_packages/ipf/ directory.
+To find the site_packages directory for your python, you can run:
+     $python -c 'import sysconfig; print(sysconfig.get_paths()["purelib"])'

+The pip-installed IPF_ETC_PATH path is this directory above, with /etc/ipf/ added to the end, e.g. /usr/lib/python3.6/site-packages/etc/ipf